 The University does not accept scanned copies or photocopies for entry to PGCE courses.
 The documents you provide will be used to assist in determining the amount of NCTL Bursary you may be entitled to.

 If you have a genuine reason that makes it difficult to show your certificates within your deadline (eg you live a long distance away), you may by arrangement, scan and upload copies of your certificates to the applicant portal.
 You should then telephone the admissions office to confirm this has been completed.
 These will be checked against your conditions and your offer updated accordingly, you will still need to show the original documents at enrolment.
 Showing the documents earlier can make the enrolment process much smoother.

 We only require your degree and GCSE certificates (or equivalent) as per the entry requirements of the course.
 Please do not upload other documents unless specifically requested.

-If you have any problems meeting any of these conditions you must contact the admissions office as soon as possible.
+If you have problems meeting any of these conditions you must contact the Admissions Office as soon as possible.
 Failure to keep the University informed of your status meeting conditions may jeopardise your place.

 What to show